ESSS/alfasim-score/README.rst

 -----------

 * Converter from Score input JSON to Alfacase
+* Converter from Wellprop pvt tables to `.tab` pvt table format
 * Parser for the ALFAsim results and generate a JSON compatible with SCORE

 How to use it